Boris Policeband

-Boris Policeband (also known as Policeband or Boris Pearlman) was a no wave performer who used an electrified viola and police walkie-talkies to make music.
-Boris Pearlman was a classically trained violist from New York City.
+Boris Policeband (born Mark Perelman, also known as Policeband or Boris Pearlman) was a no wave performer who used an electrified viola and police walkie-talkies to make noise music.

+Pearlman was a classically trained violist from New York City.
+He studied and taught at the California Institute of the Arts (aka CalArts) in the early 1970s, where he encountered performance art influences.